Hans Reiser: Recovery of Nina's body and sentencing

 Prosecutors agreed to a deal whereby Reiser would reveal the location of Nina's body in exchange for being allowed to plead guilty to second-degree murder.
-On Monday, July 7, 2008, Reiser led police to Nina's grave.
+On Monday, July 7, 2008, Reiser led police to where he had buried Nina's remains.
 Oakland homicide detective Lt.
 Ersie Joyner recalled that Reiser led them directly to the exact site, without any hesitation or confusion.
 Police held a press conference the following day, July 8, 2008, where they announced dental records confirmed the remains were those of Nina Reiser.

 On August 29, 2008, Reiser was sentenced to 15 years to life, the maximum sentence for second-degree murder.
 As a result of his plea bargain, Reiser cannot appeal his conviction or sentence.

 Time in prison

 On September 5, 2008, Reiser arrived at San Quentin State Prison to begin his sentence.
 Reiser tried to appeal his second-degree murder conviction on October 30, 2008.
 The request was denied on November 13, 2008.

 On January 10, 2009, it was reported that Reiser was recovering after having been beaten by several prisoners.
 On January 28, 2009, he was transferred to Mule Creek State Prison.
 In February 2011, he was transferred to Pleasant Valley State Prison.
 In 2020, Reiser was housed at the Correctional Training Facility near Soledad, California.
-As of November 2021, he is in the California Health Care Facility.
+As of March 2026, he is in the California Health Care Facility.
+His last parole in 2025 was denied.
+He may appeal again in 2028.

 In September 2011, Hans Reiser filed a civil lawsuit.
 In his complaint, he named more than 70 defendants, including trial judges and his attorney, William Du Bois.
 He claimed, among other things, that his attorney had conspired with the judge to file motions against him, which were impossible to appeal, and that his attorney had forced him to take the stand against his will.
 The lawsuit was dismissed with prejudice.

 In July 2012, a jury awarded Reiser's children $60 million against their father for the death of Nina Reiser.
 Hans Reiser acted as his own attorney during the trial and tried to argue that he killed his wife to protect their children.